In This Article

 #1: Place a bookshelf or display unit

-This peek-a-boo partition idea is quite an unconventional hall dining partition in that it efficiently demarcates spaces without using a bulky, opaque wall to do so.
+This peek-a-boo living room to dining room partition idea is quite an unconventional hall dining partition in that it efficiently demarcates spaces without using a bulky, opaque wall to do so.
 To up the ante on style, consider getting a lattice bookshelf or an industrial version, depending on which fits in better with the rest of the decor.
 With options like these, you’re allowing light and ambient sound to spill between rooms but have successfully identified them as different spaces.
 Win-win!

 #2: Use a wooden frame as a divider